 The trip costs about €13 each way through Schiphol and about €20 each way through Leiden.
 It takes a little over one hour.
 Check 9292.nl for bus and train details.

-It is also possible to purchase a “Combi-ticket” that includes the roundtrip bus trip from Leiden or Schiphol and entrance to Keukenhof.
+- It is also possible to purchase a “Combi-ticket” that includes the roundtrip bus trip from Leiden or Schiphol and entrance to Keukenhof.
 The ticket is €24 for adults and €12.50 for children 4-11 years old.
-Purchase the Combi-tickets online from the Keukenhof website or at the Tourist offices at the train station and at Leidseplein.
+Purchase this Combi-tickets online from the Keukenhof website.

 A favorite day trip from Amsterdam for cyclists is touring the bulb area around Keukenhof called the Bollenstreek (bulb region).
 It is possible to rent a bicycle at Keukenhof, Lisse or Leiden to combine your tour of the gardens with a bicycle trip through the surrounding commercial flower fields.
 If you are feeling strong you can of course ride all the way from Amsterdam too!